omerdynasty/mc-mod-manager/README.md

 added: when mods are already backed up, shows exact backup folder name that matches

+added: ability to compare existing backups with existing mods and overwrite if there is no more than 60% difference.

 changed: get\_mod\_files() now returns only .jar files to avoid irrelevant files

 changed: backup comparison uses sorted file lists to ensure correct match regardless of order